Jitendr2005/sqlboltexercise/Readme_exp_6.md

+# sqlboltexercise
-# ---> Exercise 6: JOIN & Filtering
+---> Exercise 6: JOIN & Filtering
 ---

 ### Question:1 Find the domestic and international sales for each movie